 Find out how to pay your Business Rates, apply for reliefs, register a change in your circumstances and more.

-Go the Covid-19 Business Grant page for more information
+Covid-19 Business Support Grant information

 Do it online

 - Request a copy of Business Rates Bill

 - Change my method of payment

 - Business Rates reduction for flood affected premises

 - Other ways to pay

 - Reliefs & exemptions